 From Sonic Retro

 According the game's Japanese manual, a mysterious island rose from the sea shortly after the events of Sonic & Knuckles.
-Doctor Eggman discovered the island, and found a mysterious ring inscribed with descriptions of the Chaos Rings, ancient Rings infused with Chaos Emerald energy.
-In order to find these Rings, Eggman built his base, the Newtrogic High Zone, on the island.
+Doctor Eggman discovered the island, and found a mysterious small ring inscribed with descriptions of a lost civilization.
+Additionally, Eggman discovered a Special Ring identical to the ones on the Floating Island.
+These Special Rings create a mysterious dimensional space filled with the Master Emerald Pillar's energy, which had crystallized and formed six Chaos Rings.
+Determined to unlock the secrets of the Special Rings and the power to summon the Master Emerald, Eggman built his base, the Newtrogic High Zone, on the island.
+Before long, Eggman had succeeded in crystallizing energy into his own artificial Dark Rings, which he used to power his new robot army.
 Mighty the Armadillo, Espio the Chameleon, Vector the Crocodile, and Charmy Bee also arrived at the island, and ended up being captured by Eggman and Metal Sonic, and placed in Eggman's Combi Catcher machine.
 Knuckles, curious about the strange island, goes there as well, and manages to rescue Espio.
-The two then go on to stop Eggman from getting the Chaos Rings.
+The two then go on to thwart Eggman's plans.

-The primary objective of the game remains unchanged from previous Sonic titles.
-The player must finish each level in under ten minutes and defeat Dr. Robotnik's badniks along the way.
+The primary objective of the game remains unchanged from previous Sonic titles; the player must finish each level (called "attractions" in this game) in under ten minutes and defeat Dr. Eggman's Badniks along the way.
 Rings still constitute the player's life energy and can be collected to enter special stages.
-Extra lives are unobtainable in the game (Due to the fact that you don't really have "Lives" to begin with) — once the player is damaged when he has no rings and his partner is absent (if you have no rings, getting hit will temporarily cause you to lose your partner, but he will return eventually) or if you use 'recall' to reduce your ring counter to negative 99 rings or lower, you will automatically be taken back to the world lobby (or back to the title screen, if you are in Isolated Island) and be given a chance to leave/save or to choose a different partner and/or try to choose another attraction to play.
+Extra lives are unobtainable in the game (due to the fact that you don't really have "Lives" to begin with) — once the player is damaged when he has no rings and his partner is absent (if you have no rings, getting hit will temporarily cause you to lose your partner, but he will return eventually) or if you use 'recall' to reduce your ring counter to negative 99 rings or lower, you will automatically be taken back to the world lobby (or back to the title screen, if you are in Isolated Island) and be given a chance to leave/save or to choose a different partner and/or try to choose another attraction to play.

-The main game is divided into five worlds (called "attractions" in the game), each one consisting of five different stages.
-The stages are set in different times of day (morning, day, evening, night).
-The time of day is determined by how long you stay in the previous stage (if there was no change, then next time there will definitely be a change).
-The time of day effects enemy placements and boss difficulty.
-At the end of Level 5, the player confronts Dr. Robotnik in one of his contraptions.
+The main game is divided into five attractions, each one consisting of five different levels.
+The stages are set in different times of day (morning, day, evening, night), which is determined by how long you stay in the previous stage (if there was no change, then next time there will definitely be a change).
+The time of day effects enemy and object placements, whether some doors will be open and whether some lifts work, and can adjust the boss difficulty.
+At the end of level 5, the player confronts Dr. Eggman in one of his contraptions.

 In Chaotix, however, both players are at all times connected on one single screen while neither player acts as the dominant force to move the game forward.
-Besides the staple of traditional Sonic moves and individual abilities this means some new tricks can be executed with the elastic force of the ring bond.
+Besides the staple of traditional Sonic moves, like the Spin Jump, Roll and Spin Dash, and the new character-exclusive abilities this means some new tricks can be executed with the elastic force of the ring bond.
 For example, player 1 can hold his position while player 2 (or the AI, if in single-player mode) runs forward and stretches the bond to gain maximum speed.
 In mid-air the bond can be used to generate an upward momentum.
 Additionally, players can toss each other toward platforms or use the 'recall' button to reunite (at a cost of ten rings, even going into a negative count if necessary).

 Consequently, damage is a bit more complicated.
 If an AI character is hit, only one ring is lost; if a human player's character is hit, behavior depends on whether or not he has picked up a Combine Ring (blue ring monitor).
 If the player has a Combine Ring, the lost rings will come out as one big ring, giving him ten seconds to get that ring and reclaim all your rings before it breaks apart.
 If he doesn't have it, then he loses all his rings.